itdc/fourstead/README.md

 ### Configuring Cron Schedules

-ITDCMS provides a convenient way to [schedule Cron jobs](/docs/5.2/scheduling) by scheduling a single `schedule:run` Artisan command to be run every minute.
-The `schedule:run` command will examine the job scheduled defined in your `App\Console\Kernel` class to determine which jobs should be run.
+ITDCMS provides a convenient way to schedule Cron jobs by scheduling a single `schedule:run` Artisan command to be run every minute.
+The `schedule:run` command will examine the job scheduled defined in your `ITDCMS\System\App\Console\Kernel` class to determine which jobs should be run.

 If you would like the `schedule:run` command to be run for a Fourstead site, you may set the `schedule` option to `true` when defining the site:

     sites:
-        - map: fourstead.app
+        - map: fourstead.dev
           to: /home/vagrant/Code/ITDCMS/public
           schedule: true